pphilippersson6/Rock-Paper-Scissors/README.md

 * [ExtendsClass](https://extendsclass.com/javascript-fiddle.html) to validate my JavaScript
 * The font is from [Google Fonts](https://fonts.google.com/)
 * The wireframe is designed & created in [Miro](https://miro.com/)
-* Wave webaim was used to check the content to users with disabilities.
-[Wave Webaim](https://wave.webaim.org/)
+* [Wave Webaim](https://wave.webaim.org/) was used to check the content to users with disabilities.
 * Google Lighthouse was used in Google Chrome developertools to check the performance of the whole website.
 * Am i Responsive [Am i Responsive](https://ui.dev/amiresponsive)